Keyboard shortcuts

 [check-contact-label-regexp]

-The allow value is a Rust regex.
-The example above requires values to start with an uppercase letter followed by one or more lowercase letters.
+The allow values use Rust regex syntax.
+For example, '^[A-Z][a-z]+$' requires values to start with an uppercase letter followed by one or more lowercase letters.
 Names like “Smith” pass, while “smith”, “SMITH”, “Smith 2”, or “123” would be flagged.

-Name checks support --fix for interactive fixing (rename/delete/skip, plus swap for given name).
-The label check supports --fix for interactive renaming.
+Name regexp checks support --fix for interactive fixing (rename/delete/skip, plus swap for given name).
+The label regexp check supports --fix for interactive renaming.

 Example configuration